seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

   `bench/backtest_bench.py` on the three-year archive before either is credited with one (map inv.
 32), and until then the retest is here because it is the entry this file already declared and because a price at which the coin would be bought beats a name without one.
+  **The retest anchor sits at or inside `L` by construction, so an anchor computed beyond `L` is an arithmetic error and never a chase.** **A coin whose week is stressed AND whose anchor is a chase has two ceilings and one floor, and they are combined, never chained:** for a long the entry sits at or under `P_z` — the week unstressed — at or under `L` — no chase — and at or over `P_trend` — the trend alive — so its zone is cut at the LOWER of the two ceilings exactly as either is cut alone, `P_trend` lifts the anchor where it lies inside that zone, and the coin has no entry at any price only where `P_trend` lies beyond that ceiling; a short mirrors it.
+A `max()` taken against a ceiling — the refused anchor, or the cool-off anchor carried back after the retest — returns the entry to the refusal it was computed to leave. **Measured 21.09, second run:** of the five chase refusals printed «ни по какой цене», ETH, SOL and TAO carried retest anchors above the highs they are cut to sit under — 2660.70 against 2649.26, 114.320 against 114.021, 274.876 against 274.179 — and FET's floor, 0.187902, lay inside its retest zone under its broken high of 0.189953 and was read as incompatible.
+Only BNB, whose floor of 778.022 lies above its broken high of 776.801, is incompatible by this rule, and HBAR, the one coin whose anchor was cut inside its level, was the one coin the retest opened.
 - **The pair gates nothing, and it is printed because the ratio hides what it measures.**
   R:R is two distances; it says nothing about whether either is reachable inside the window the Boss holds for, and §7 item 6 has asked «target reachable inside the holding window»